Reactivity controlled compression ignition

-Reactivity controlled compression ignition (RCCI) is a form of internal combustion developed at the Engine Research Center, University of Wisconsin–Madison, by the research group of Wisconsin Distinguished Professor Rolf Reitz.
+Reactivity controlled compression ignition (RCCI) is a form of internal combustion developed at the Engine Research Center, University of Wisconsin–Madison, United States, by the research group of Wisconsin Distinguished Professor Rolf Reitz.

 During RCCI combustion, well-mixed low-reactivity fuel and oxidizer (typically air) are compressed but not reaching auto-ignition.
 Later, still during compression cycle, high-reactivity fuel is injected to form a local mixture of low- and high-reactivity fuel.
 Finally the whole fuel charge is ignited near top dead center of the piston by injection of high-reactivity fuel.
 The RCCI combustion process requires two different fuels.
 Low-reactivity fuel gets injected into the intake ports with low pressure during the intake stroke.
 High-reactivity fuel gets injected into the cylinder with high pressure at the end of compression stroke.
 A throttle characteristic to Otto engines is not needed.
 Because of compression ignition and lack of throttle control, RCCI resembles much the diesel process.
 The dual-fuel RCCI can produce ultra-low NOx and soot emissions and higher thermal efficiency compared to conventional diesel combustion.

 RCCI patents are controlled by University of Wisconsin–Madison’s Wisconsin Alumni Research Foundation (WARF).
+Several derivative ideas have also been experimented with by Caterpillar.